Labels Matter More Than Models: Rethinking the Unsupervised Paradigm in Time Series Anomaly Detection: Experiments

 \subsection{Task Designs}

 To validate the motivation of this paper, we establish the following experimental tasks: \begin{enumerate} \item \textbf{Comparison of Unsupervised and Supervised Methods:} To analyze the performance of the two method categories, we follow the conventional approach and test unsupervised methods under the unsupervised condition.
-Constrained by the scarcity of labels, we use half of the labeled data as the training set for supervised methods, and test them on the original test set. \item \textbf{Analysis of Supervisory Gain:} Considering that the previous task might be subject to certain fairness concerns (due to using 50\% labeled data), we further reduce the amount of labeled time series used for training (utilizing as little as 10\% of the data) and test on the original test set.
-We use four subsets of the PSM dataset (SP1-SP4) with increasing anomaly counts (from least to most) for this analysis.
-The specific dataset partitioning method and data characteristics are introduced in Sec.~\ref{sec:dataset}. \item \textbf{Effectiveness Analysis of STAND:} To verify the effectiveness of our proposed \stand~method, we conduct ablation experiments on its key components. \item \textbf{Sensitivity Analysis of STAND:} To explore the influence of parameters on \stand, we perform an analysis of important hyperparameters. \item \textbf{Visualization Analysis:} To further analyze the advantages of supervised methods, we conduct a visualization analysis of the outputs from different models. \end{enumerate}
+Constrained by the scarcity of labels, we use half of the labeled data as the training set for supervised methods, and test them on the original test set. \item \textbf{Analysis of Supervisory Gain:} We further reduce the amount of labeled time series used for training (utilizing as little as 10\% of the data) and test on the original test set.
+We use three subsets of the PSM dataset (SP1-SP3) with increasing anomaly counts (from least to most) for this analysis.
+The specific dataset partitioning method and data characteristics are introduced in Sec.~\ref{sec:dataset}. \item \textbf{Robustness Analysis to Label Noise:} To evaluate the reliability of STAD methods under imperfect annotation conditions, we simulate realistic annotator errors by injecting varying proportions of point and segment noise into the training labels, thereby assessing the models' resilience to corrupted supervisory signals. \item \textbf{Effectiveness Analysis of STAND:} To verify the effectiveness of our proposed \stand~method, we conduct ablation experiments on its key components. \item \textbf{Sensitivity Analysis of STAND:} To explore the influence of parameters on \stand, we perform an analysis of important hyperparameters. \item \textbf{Visualization Analysis:} To further analyze the advantages of supervised methods, we conduct a visualization analysis of the outputs from different models. \end{enumerate}